-More than 28 months of Professional experience as a Java Developer in Unit testing and Application Maintenance.
+Having 3 years of experience as a Java Developer in Development and Application Maintenance.

-Worked in Java Development for Centrica Account in Energy and Utilities Vertical.

-Real time experience in developing Java based web applications using various technologies such as JSP, Servlets, Spring MVC, OSGI, RESTful Web Services.P
+Real time experience in developing Java based web applications using technologies such as JSP, Java Servlets, Adobe CQ5, OSGI and RESTful Web Services.
+Have good exposure to Mockito and Powemock Frameworks used for JUnits.

-Experience in JavaScript, JQuery, JSON.

-Good knowledge in writing Junits using mockito and powermock.

-Good exposure to all stages of Software development life cycle from requirement gathering to implementation and maintenance
+Good exposure to all stages of Software development life cycle from requirement gathering to implementation, delivery and maintenance.